Colin Hodgkinson (RAF officer): Royal Air Force service

 Hodgkinson was determined to pilot aircraft again.
 He was sure he could emulate his fellow double-amputee Douglas Bader and fly Spitfires given the chance.
 In September 1942 he successfully requested to transfer to the Royal Air Force as a Pilot Officer and took control of his first Spitfire by the end of the month.
 After training he was posted to No. 131 Squadron RAF.

 His first aerial victory was claimed in April 1943, when on combat patrol on the south-east coast of England.
 He spotted four Focke-Wulf Fw 190s bombing the town of Brighton.
 Engaging them, he managed to disable one, which crashed into the sea near to Brighton Palace Pier.

 Later in the year he was promoted to Flying Officer and posted to No. 611 Squadron RAF.
 In August 1943 was escorting American B-26 Marauders home from a bombing run on Bernay Airfield in southwest France.
 The formation came under attack from more than 50 Fw 190s.
 In the ensuing dogfight he claimed his second aerial victory.

-Second accident and capture
+Second accident and capture in France

 F/O Hodgkinson was then posted to No. 501 Squadron RAF as Flight commander.
 On 24 November 1943, during a high-altitude weather reconnaissance mission from 11.50, in Amiens area his oxygen supply failed 6 m E. of Hardelot, causing him to crash land in a field.
 He was dragged from his burning Spitfire by two farm workers, losing an artificial leg in the process.
 For the next 10 months he was held in Stalag Luft III prisoner-of-war camp, before being repatriated and deemed "no further use to his country".
 He was again treated by McIndoe and he continued to fly until his release from service in 1946.